10 Image Optimization Tips For Local SEO

 In this way, the filename will match more closely with keyword phrases that users are submitting to the search engines in order to find your type of company.
 Notice that I’ve separated the words with dashes — it’s best to do this to help search engines match for multi-word keyword phrases.
 Don’t leave spaces in filenames because those often need to be filled-in by some characters to work properly with some types of file servers and systems.
 Using actual words in the filename also makes the image names appear more user-friendly in Google Image Search, since they updated their interface to display the filenames more overtly.
 In most cases, a local business’s main keyword phrase should describe the type of the business and the city or locality name.
 In this example it is “Monterey Bed and Breakfast”.
 Avoid adding non-letter symbols like apostrophes, asterisks, etc to filenames (dashes are okay).

 - If you want to go super-advanced, optimize the image’s EXIF data!
 “EXIF” stands for “exchangeable image file format”, and allows various metadata about an image to be stored and embedded in its file.
 While EXIF data may not be used directly be search engines for ranking all that much, the data does get displayed on webpages about images, and that can then influence an image’s relevancy.
-So, do this in combination with our tip below for adding your image to Flickr (check out an example EXIF data page for an image hosted on Flickr here).
+So, do this in combination with our tip below for adding your image to Flickr.
 I suggest adding in a description field with the name of the business, a description of the type and location of the business, and geocoordinates for the store’s location.
 There are various free software packages out there which will allow you to edit EXIF data in image through handy interfaces:

 - Tag your image on your website using the new Schemas protocol jointly launched by Google, Bing and Yahoo!.
 Schemas uses Micro Data — a method for marking up webpages semantically so that search engines can more precisely understand content, similar to its predecessor protocol, Microformats.
 Using the Schemas for businesses not only help your site have a more “local” signal, but in this case it can also help tell the search engine that a particular image is the most important one to associate with your business.
 There can be some complexities in how you implement a Schema, so read the specification carefully and have an experienced coder develop it for you.
 After rolling it out, be sure to check it via Google’s Rich Snippets Testing Tool.
 Here’s some example Schemas code I made for our imaginary business — notice this is the Schema specific for Bed And Breakfast lodgings, and I highlighted the part which tells what image to associate with this business: